SimonLeclere/SimonLeclere/.github/ISSUE_TEMPLATE/Answer 1.md

 ---
-name: 'Answer 3 : Virgin'
+name: 'Answer 3 : In school'
 about: "(╯°□°）╯︵ ┻━┻"
-title: quiz|303|Virgin
+title: quiz|213|In school
 labels: ''
 assignees: ''